Translations and Internationalization (i18n)

 SimplePhrase

-"Integration Version" may translate to French "Version d'intégration".ComplexPhrase
+"Integration Version" translates to French "Version d'intégration".ComplexPhrase

-could have a value of"Please contact %{organization} to activate this integration."
+with value"Please contact %{organization} to activate this integration."

 An example of i18n in action is available in our example embedded app on GitHub.